 - 1. For the purpose of applying Art.
-1(8) and 1(9) in conjunction with Article 21(3) 3rd subparagraph, a transferable security or a money market instrument embeds a derivative where it contains a component - by virtue of which some or all of the cash flows that otherwise would be required by the transferable security or money market instrument which function as host contract can be modified according to a specified interest rate, financial instrument price, foreign exchange rate, index of prices or rates, credit rating or credit index, or other variable, and therefore vary in a way similar to a stand-alone derivative; - whose economic characteristics and risks are not closely related to the economic characteristics and risks of the host contract; and - which has a significant impact on the risk profile and pricing of the transferable security or money market instrument in question. - 2.
+1(8) and 1(9) in conjunction with Art.
+21(3) 3rd sub-paragraph, a transferable security or a money market instrument embeds a derivative where it contains a component - by virtue of which some or all of the cash flows that otherwise would be required by the transferable security or money market instrument which function as host contract can be modified according to a specified interest rate, financial instrument price, foreign exchange rate, index of prices or rates, credit rating or credit index, or other variable, and therefore vary in a way similar to a stand-alone derivative; - whose economic characteristics and risks are not closely related to the economic characteristics and risks of the host contract; and - which has a significant impact on the risk profile and pricing of the transferable security or money market instrument in question. - 2.
 For the purpose of applying Art.
-1(8) and 1(9) in conjunction with Article 21(3), a transferable security or money market instrument shall not be deemed to embed a derivative where it contains a component which is contractually transferable independently of the transferable security or the money market instrument.
+1(8) and 1(9) in conjunction with Art.
+21(3), a transferable security or money market instrument shall not be deemed to embed a derivative where it contains a component which is contractually transferable independently of the transferable security or the money market instrument.
 Such as component shall be deemed to be a separate financial instrument. - 3.
-Given the three criteria developed above in paragraph 1, collateralized debt obligations (CDOs) or asset backed securities using derivatives, with or without an active management, will generally not qualify as SFIs embedding derivatives, except if: - they are leveraged, i.e. the maximum potential loss resulting from the use of credit derivatives (after compensation with hedging agreements if any) must not exceed the value of assets held by the CDO; or - they are not sufficiently diversified. - 4.
-As an exception to the preceding paragraph, a tailor-made hybrid instrument, such as a single tranche CDO structured to meet the specific needs of a UCITS, should be considered as embedding a derivative from the Directive point of view.
+Given the three criteria developed above in paragraph 1, collateralized debt obligations (CDOs) or asset backed securities using derivatives, with or without an active management, will generally not qualify as SFIs embedding derivatives, except if: - they are leveraged, i.e. the CDOs or asset backed securities are not limited recourse vehicles and the investors' loss can be higher than their initial investment; or - they are not sufficiently diversified. - 4.
+Where a product is structured as an alternative to an OTC derivative, its treatment should be similar to that of the OTC derivative instrument, if the consistency of the Directive provisions is to be ensured.
+This will be the case of tailor-made hybrid instruments, such as a single tranche CDO structured to meet the specific needs of a UCITS, should be considered as embedding a derivative from the Directive point of view.
 Such a product offers an alternative to the use of an OTC derivative, for the same purpose of achieving a diversified exposure with a pre-set credit risk level to a portfolio of entities.
-Its treatment should therefore be similar to that of an OTC derivative instrument, if the consistency of the Directive provisions is to be ensured.